Hewitt William Matthews

 A recipient of the Rennebohm Teaching Assistant Award from the University of Wisconsin, he joined the faculty of Mercer's School of Pharmacy in 1973.
 His commitment to teaching excellence earned him the Outstanding Teacher Award.
 Over the next decade, he held a number of administrative as well as faculty positions, including associate dean for the School of Pharmacy and assistant provost of the University.
 He was named dean of the School of Pharmacy in 1990.

-Under Matthews' deanship, the School of Pharmacy moved from its downtown Atlanta location to new facilities on Mercer's 300-acre Atlanta campus, awarded its first Ph.D. degree, made clinical research a major initiative, and has enhanced its reputation on a national level.
-Mercer's School of Pharmacy has one of the strongest applicant pools of any pharmacy school in the nation.
-This year, the School has received more than 1,600 candidates vying for the 145 seats in its first-year class.
+Under Matthews' deanship, the School of Pharmacy (now known as the College of Pharmacy) moved from its downtown Atlanta location to new facilities on Mercer's 300-acre Atlanta campus, awarded its first Ph.D. degree, made clinical research a major initiative, and has enhanced its reputation on a national level.
+Mercer's College of Pharmacy has one of the strongest applicant pools of any pharmacy school in the nation.
+This year, the College has received more than 1,600 candidates vying for the 145 seats in its first-year class.